-Painting is one of the easiest (and cheapest) way to change the look of an IKEA furniture.
+Painting is one of the easiest (and cheapest) ways to change the look of IKEA furniture.
 But how do you do it?
-While the hacker pros among us are quite adept with this basic DIY skill, there are IKEAhacking newbies out there who may need a little guidance on how to paint veneer furniture.
+While the hacker pros among us are pretty adept with this essential DIY skill, there are IKEA hacking newbies out there who may need a little guidance on how to paint veneer furniture.

 Liquid dish soap

-After repairing, sanding and priming, it’s now finally time to paint.
-Use a roller for the flat surface, and a brush for the edges and corners.
-There are veneer surfaces that may require more than a single coat of paint, make sure you do not stop at one and allow the surface ample time to dry before it is reused.
+It’s finally time to paint after repairing, sanding, and priming.
+Use a roller for the flat surface and a paint brush for the edges and corners.
+Some veneer surfaces may require more than a single coat of paint, so make sure you do not stop at one.
+Allow the surface ample time to dry before it is reused.

 If you do not let the surface dry properly, you would risk spoiling the paint, or the paint would begin to peel off.

 After the paint dries, apply a few coats of a sealer or finishing top coat, such as polycrylic or varnish, to the painted surface.
 This is crucial if you plan to use the surface frequently.

 Painting veneer furniture isn’t difficult but can be more time-consuming than painting wooden furniture.
 The key to perfect veneer painting rests in preparation.
 If you do not prepare the veneer surface properly before your paint job, the paint won’t stick as desired, and it will peel off very quickly, so don’t skip the prep.